Andrew McCutchen Player Props: Pirates vs. Giants

 Andrew McCutchen At The Plate

-- Among qualifying hitters, he ranks 66th in batting average, while his on-base percentage ranks 37th and he is 70th in slugging.
+- Among the qualified hitters in MLB action, he ranks 76th in batting average, 40th in on-base percentage, and 78th in slugging.

-- In 17.4% of his games this year, he has hit a home run, and 4.2% of his trips to the dish.
+- He has homered in eight games this season (17.0%), homering in 4.1% of his plate appearances.

-- In 30.4% of his games this year, McCutchen has driven in at least one run.
-In five of those games (10.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- McCutchen has had at least one RBI in 29.8% of his games this season (14 of 47), with two or more RBI five times (10.6%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.